-Nancy’s instructional workshops are designed to teach and provide hands-on experience in ecclesiastical needlepoint.
-In this professional-level and customized workshop, she offers step-by-step guidance through everything you need to know to professionally start, fit, and finish your needlepoint project.
+Nancy’s instructional videos are designed to teach and provide hands-on experience in ecclesiastical needlepoint.
+In this professional-level and customized instructional video, she offers step-by-step guidance through everything you need to know to professionally start, fit, and finish your needlepoint project.
 Our founder and owner, Nancy, is a perfect mentor for anyone wanting to start a needlepoint business to support churches.
 She offers week-long training to professionals seeking to learn the business and craft of ecclesiastical needlepoint planning and finishing.

 Guest speaking & presentations